riad5089/Crime-Data-Analysis-Of-Baltimore-City-USA/README.md

 # Crime_Data_Analysis
 ## Project Description
-The aim of this project is to analyze crime data to get insights, identify patterns, understand the characteristics of victims, and examine the relationship between crime with other features.
-This dataset reflects incidents of crime in the Baltimore City of Maryland of USA and the year of 2023.
+The aim of this project is to analyze crime data from the year 2023 in Baltimore City, Maryland, USA, in order to gain insights, identify patterns, understand the characteristics of victims, and examine the relationship between crime and other features.

 ## Objectives: